-The Association's aims are to:
+The WBA's aims are to:

-- Provide a professional and social network for women barristers
+- Provide a professional and social network for women barristers;

-- Promote awareness, discussion and resolution of issues which particularly affect women
+- Promote awareness, discussion and resolution of issues which particularly affect women;

-- Advance equality for women across the legal profession generally
+- Advance equality for women across the legal profession generally.

-As a result of the Association's advocacy, the Victorian Bar Council commissioned the report, Equality of Opportunity for Women at the Victorian Bar which resulted in the creation of the Women Barristers' Directory; and
+- The Victorian Bar Council commissioned the report, Equality of Opportunity for Women at the Victorian Bar which resulted in the creation of the Women Barristers' Directory; and